Conflicting demands in European Forests

 Scope

-Course set-up (of last edition)
+Course set-up (last edition)

-The international experts will be present for most or all of the course to interact with the participants and to provide input for the group assignment.
-In the evenings, there may be some leisure lectures by invited speakers or local stakeholders.
-On Sunday, there will be no official programme, and people can explore the region a bit more.
-Then, on Monday, the group projects are finalised.
-On the last morning, the course is concluded by presentations of the group work, followed by a general wrap-up of the course and evaluation of the course aims.
+In the evenings, there may be leisure lectures by invited speakers or local stakeholders, and possibly wildlife spotting excursions.
+On Friday, there will be no official program (see below).
+Then, on Saturday, the group projects are finalised and presented.
+On the last morning, the course is concluded by general discussion of the theme of the course, including a general wrap-up of the course and evaluation of the course aims.
 Finally, after a goodbye lunch, all can make their way home.

 Preliminary lecture topics